COVID-19 Safety Plan

 Step 3: Develop policies

 - We have developed a “Staff Illness Process” to address who can be at the workplace, how to address illness that arises at the workplace, and how workers can be kept safe in adjusted working conditions.
-This policy ensures that workers and others showing symptoms of COVID-19 are prohibited from the workplace and steps to take if this situation arises.
+This policy helps communicate the expectation that workers and others showing symptoms of COVID-19 are prohibited from the workplace and steps to take if this situation arises.

 Step 4: Develop communication plans and training